You have read this article downloads /

 Verdict: My interfacing was too thick.
 Not needed.
 HeatnBond was good, because it gave the fabric just a bit of stiffness, making it easier to position.
 Fabric alone worked okay, too.
 The gel medium seals it down so the edges won't fray.
 Happiness.

-You have read this article fabric / tutorials with the title May 2008.
-You can bookmark this page URL http://jenkrebs.blogspot.com/2008/05/decorate-office-supplies-with-fabric.html.
+with the title May 2008.
+You can bookmark this page URL https://jenkrebs.blogspot.com/2008/05/decorate-office-supplies-with-fabric.html.
 Thanks!

 Wearable statistics